I really don’t like the question, “If you could only do one exercise, what would it be?”

 Keep this in mind since it’s spring and summer is about to roll around.
 Take advantage of the beautiful weather, go outside, get some sunshine, enjoy the fresh air, and do some hill sprints.
 Heck, you can even recruit some friends and/or family members to join in on the fun.

 If you’ve been finding it difficult to make it to the gym consistently, then start running hill sprints a few times per week.
 Not only will they help you build a better body, but they are also great for building mental toughness.
-These are two reasons why I include hill sprints in some of the Beautiful Badass Training Programs.

 Keep it simple.
 Train hard.
 Eat smart.
 Get results.